The Neag Foundation

 Based on the Foundation's own guidance and recent grants awarded:

 Alignment with Mission is Critical: The Foundation explicitly states they must decline many excellent proposals because they don't fit their parameters.
-Organizations should only apply if they can demonstrate clear alignment with education, healthcare, or humanities/arts priorities.
+Organisations should only apply if they can demonstrate clear alignment with education, healthcare, or humanities/arts priorities.

 Community Support Matters: The Foundation gives preference to projects that receive broad-based community support, suggesting applications should demonstrate partnerships, collaborations, or community backing.